matrixport-article/matrixport-article.github.io/_posts/2020-03-31-Matrixport-Technology-Frontier-March-2020.markdown

 - An operation and maintenance employee in Baidu illegally controlled 155 servers to "mine crypto assets": sentenced to three years in prison(*)

-*Note (similarly hereinafter):Top 10 refers to the marketcap rank indicated in coinmarketcap by 2020/3/31 Many of these incidents happened in Jan and Feb Importance level (similarly hereinafter): low *; medium **; high ***
+*Note (similarly hereinafter):Top 10 refers to the marketcap rank indicated in coinmarketcap by 2020/3/31 Many of these incidents happened in Jan and Feb*

+*Importance level (similarly hereinafter): low *; medium **; high ***;*

-Sources: AMBCrypto, Toshitimes, Coindesk, Cryptobriefing, Medium, Qtum-Medium, Ontology-Medium, cosmos-twitter, Zycrypto, Algorand-twitter,gulfnews, NewsLogical, Decrypt, Blockspaper,Crypto watch, Beosin-Eagle Eye, The block, Block Beats, analyzed by Matrixport*
+*Sources: AMBCrypto, Toshitimes, Coindesk, Cryptobriefing, Medium, Qtum-Medium, Ontology-Medium, cosmos-twitter, Zycrypto, Algorand-twitter,gulfnews, NewsLogical, Decrypt, Blockspaper,Crypto watch, Beosin-Eagle Eye, The block, Block Beats, analyzed by Matrixport*

 ***Disclaimer***